 Thank you for attending the 17th International HLA & Immunogenetics Workshop and Conference.
 Please watch this page for publications and follow-ups to the event.
 You can view a copy of the 17th IHIWS Schedule and Program, sign up to receive email updates, or read our newsletter to keep up with the latest post-conference news.

-The 17th IHIWS will study HLA and KIR genomics, define full length MHC sequences, map serologic epitopes and develop robust informatics for HLA and KIR research through the use of NGS and SNP technologies, single antigen beads (SAB) and flow cytometry.
+The 17th IHIWS will studied HLA and KIR genomics, defined full length MHC sequences, mapped serologic epitopes and developed robust informatics for HLA and KIR research through the use of NGS, single antigen beads (SAB) and flow cytometry.

-The 17th IHIWS projects will fall under the following components:
+The 17th IHIWS projects fell under the following components:

 (Click on the component name for more information)

 The HLA genes are the most polymorphic loci in the human genome; over 12,000 genetic variants (alleles) have been identified at 19 HLA genes, with some individual genes displaying several thousand alleles.
 The allelic and structural variation that characterizes these genes pose extreme challenges for routine genotyping of these genetic loci; this variation cannot be characterized by a few SNPs, and the high level of polymorphism confounds de novo sequence assembly efforts.
 Until recently, HLA genotyping has been accomplished using a variety of PCR-based approaches involving sequence-specific oligonucleotide probe (SSOP) hybridization and/or Sanger sequencing of 400-600 base pair amplicons.
 These...
 Read More

 Lisa E Creary1, Steven J Mack2 and Marcelo Fernandez-Vina1